Understanding the Georgian Business Visa Landscape

 Can I convert my business visa into a residence permit in Georgia?

 Yes, absolutely.
 This is one of Georgia's most attractive features for UAE entrepreneurs.
 If you establish a registered company in Georgia or make qualifying investments, you can convert your business visa into a temporary residence permit valid for one year, renewable annually.
 The process requires maintaining your business operations, demonstrating financial self-sufficiency (minimum monthly income of 2,000 GEL / approximately AED 2,750), and maintaining clean tax records.
-Many UAE residents follow this pathway: enter on business visa → register company → apply for residence permit within 3-4 months.
+Many UAE residents follow this pathway: enter on business visa, register company, apply for residence permit within 3-4 months.
 The residence permit offers enhanced benefits including banking access, property purchase rights, and eventual pathway to permanent residency after 5 years.
+Note that starting March 2026, new work permit requirements apply to foreign nationals working in Georgia, so plan accordingly if you intend to operate a business actively.

 Do I need a Georgian bank account to apply for a business visa?